-Imagine you are in the intensive care unit of a hospital, suddenly stricken by a life-limiting illness that has left you unable to communicate.
-Despite the best medical care, your doctor expresses that it is unlikely you will leave the hospital alive.
+Imagine you're in intensive care at a hospital, stricken by a life-limiting illness and unable to communicate.
+Despite the best medical care, it's unlikely you will leave the hospital alive.
 They can, however, prolong your breathing and heart function temporarily by using artificial life support.

 Is this the kind of treatment you want for yourself?